Corporate Responsibility

 We believe that it is not possible to achieve long-term business success in a world which contains poverty, hunger and climate change.
 But can business really help drive a reboot of the current system?
 At Pinnacle, we think the answer is ‘yes’.

-By aligning our sustainable initiatives with the UN SDGs and through the support of the Pinnacle Charitable foundation, we can begin to turn global challenges into opportunities.
+By aligning our sustainable initiatives with the UN SDGs and through the support of the PNI Foundation, we can begin to turn global challenges into opportunities.

-Pinnacle recognises that climate change poses a material risk for the economy, financial markets and society as a whole.
+Pinnacle recognises that climate change poses a material risk for the economy, financial markets and society.
 Pinnacle supports the Task Force on Climate-related Financial Disclosures (TCFD) and is actively implementing its four key climate related financial disclosure recommendations; governance; strategy; risk management; metrics and targets.

 Pinnacle is committed to offsetting unavoidable emissions to achieve carbon neutrality.
 We’re proud to be recognised as a CDP discloser, committing to environmental transparency by disclosing our climate change impact.
 For more information about our certification, please visit the Climate Active website.